sadanandpai/algo-visualizers/README.md

 ### Algorithms Visualizers

-This repo is an attempt to help in learning popular algorithms by visualization
+This repo helps in learning popular algorithms by visualization

 #### Sorting Visualizer